 - 1. Establish a tagging marine turtles program in the proposed sites (when possible). - 2.
 Establish a long-term monitoring program for nesting beaches and standardization of monitoring methods. - 3.
-Establish data collection methods on stranding. - 4.
-Setting up a stranding network. - 5.
+Mapping known nesting sites on national land use map (spatial planning). - 4.
+Study ecology, biology and behavior of marine turtles. - 5.
+Carrying out genetic analysis (when possible). - 6.
+Establish data collection methods on stranding. - 7.
+Setting up a stranding network. - 8.
 Agree on standardization of methodologies to estimate demographic parameters for population dynamics analysis, such as modeling.